kenzoyan/Ecommerce-Django/README.md

 ## Reflection

-- Day2: Mixing python code and html code in templates are confusing and not that easy to maintain.
+- Mixing python code and html code in templates are confusing and not that easy to maintain.
 Detaching front-end and back-end will be trending like Django & React.
-But I will bulid up the whole project

 ## By Gengcong Yan, 2022

+- Great help from the tutorial channel - [Very Academy](https://www.youtube.com/channel/UC1mxuk7tuQT2D0qTMgKji3w)